On marginal feature attributions of tree-based models: Main results

 Theorem \ref{Catboost theorem} suggests a two-stage algorithm for approximating marginal Shapley values as the Shapley values of the empirical marginal game \eqref{empirical}; this amounts to replacing the true probabilities $p(\mathbf{u};T)$ associated with leaves with their estimations based on the training data:

 In the implementation, the algorithm can be highly vectorized, and also parallelized across the trees in the ensemble (or even across the leaves of a single tree if necessary).
 Its complexity can be analyzed in light of inequality \eqref{complexity1} for the number of terms in the formula for a marginal Shapley value of an oblivious tree.
-The aforementioned inequality yields the complexity $O\left(|\mathcal{T}|\cdot \mathcal{L}^{\log_2 3}\right)$.
+The aforementioned inequality yields the complexity $O\left(|\mathcal{T}|\cdot \mathcal{L}^{\log_2 3}\right)$ (in which the constant hidden in the $O$ notation is small).
 But, for each tree, the precomputation algorithm goes through all leaves and all features on which the tree splits.
-This yields the total complexity $O\left(|\mathcal{T}|\cdot \mathcal{L}^{\log_2 6}\cdot\log(\mathcal{L})\right)$ for precomputation.
-To compare with path-dependent and interventional TreeSHAP algorithms (cf. \S\ref{subsec:TreeSHAP}) which do not conduct a precomputation, the complexity per leaf should be considered which is $O\left(|\mathcal{T}|\cdot \mathcal{L}^{\log_2 3}\cdot\log(\mathcal{L})\right)$.
-The following table summarizes all these.
-The complexity terms appearing below for Algorithm \ref{algorithm} are elaborated on in Appendix \ref{subappendix:CatBoost}.
+This yields the total complexity $O\left(|\mathcal{T}|\cdot \mathcal{L}^{\log_2 6}\cdot\log(\mathcal{L})\right)$ for precomputation and $O\left(|\mathcal{T}|\cdot\mathcal{L}\cdot\log(\mathcal{L})\right)$ for storage of the look-up tables (again, with a small hidden constant).
+To compare with path-dependent and interventional TreeSHAP algorithms (cf. \Sec \ref{subsec:TreeSHAP}) which do not conduct a precomputation, the complexity per leaf should be considered which is $O\left(|\mathcal{T}|\cdot \mathcal{L}^{\log_2 3}\cdot\log(\mathcal{L})\right)$.
+All these facts are reflected in Table \ref{Tab: complexity}.
+The complexity terms appearing therein for Algorithm \ref{algorithm} are elaborated on in Appendix \ref{subappendix:CatBoost}.\\